data-exp-lab/deepgit/devlog/building-dependency-graph/README.md

 ##### Target `(:Repo:Target)`

-Target node has the exactly same properties as in repo node, except that their is a secondary label `:Target`.
+Target node has the exactly same properties as in repo node, except that there is a secondary label `:Target`.

 ##### Topic `(:Topic)`